 The latter of the two is the most important to turn off: Otherwise four (possibly big) tables are downloaded from the server at the same time, which could give stress to the server.

 To retrieve the information from ClockWise via the Data Connector, you need to click in Power BI on 'Get data'.
 Now a menu is shown with all data connectors in Power BI.
 Click on 'Others'.
-You will find two data connectors from ClockWise, those are 'ClockWise' and 'ClockWise Hours Data'.
-The latter of those will only retrieve the hours table, but will feature more columns in this table, like the name path of the project, the employee name, and so on.
-The former of those has split the data over four tables, where each have more specialised columns (For instance, the employee name is missing in the hours table, but could be found in the employees table together with employee-specific columns).
-After choosing one of those two, click on 'Connect'.
+You will find the data connectors from ClockWise, named 'ClockWise v1.0'.
+After choosing this connector, click on 'Connect'.

 The next window that will be opened the first time you make a connection with this ClockWise account, Client ID and Client Secret is the login screen.
 It will say that you are not signed in, and featue a 'Sign in' button.
 By clicking on this button, a popup is opened with the ClockWise Login page.
 Log in with your ClockWise credentials.
 Now click on Connect.